CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 pcluster delete-cluster --cluster-name cmaq --region us-east-1
 ```

-### It takes 24 hours for the cost data to appear in the Cost Analyzer.
-Once 24 hours has elapsed check the AWS Website Cost Analyzer and select by tags.
+### It takes 24 hours for the cost data to appear in the Cost Explorer.
+Once 24 hours has elapsed check the AWS Website Cost Explorer and select by tags.